Cabinet approves ₹6,322 crore PLI scheme for specialty steel

 Oversupply of capacity and intensified inter-port competition are putting pressure on the industry

-The Union Cabinet on Thursday approved ₹6,322 crore production-linked scheme for specialty steel to promote Prime Minister Narendra Modi’s made-in-India campaign and reduce the dependence on import of steel to fulfil the country’s needs.
+To cut down import dependence and promote the Made-in-India campaign, the Union Cabinet on Thursday gave its nod for a ₹6,322 crore production-linked scheme for specialty steel.

-Briefing the media here, the Information and Broadcasting Minister Anurag Thakur said this key decision would help create more than 5,25,000 jobs in India and attract investment to the tune of ₹39,625 crore.
-Under this scheme, around 2.5 lakh crore worth of steel can be manufactured over five years.
+Briefing the media here after the Cabinet meeting, the Information and Broadcasting Minister Anurag Thakur said this key decision would help in the creation of more than 5,25,000 jobs in India and attract investment to the tune of ₹39,625 crore.

+Under this scheme around ₹2.5 lakh crore worth of steel can be manufactured over a period of five years.
+He added that it is a demand-driven scheme which will fulfil the country’s need for steel and create opportunities for export.

+Thakur further explained that there is a cap on the incentive that will be provided.

 Oversupply of capacity and intensified inter-port competition are putting pressure on the industry